martinnnuez/Kitchenware-classifier/README.md

 * Event:

-Remember to paste an url to an image, you can find the url in https://www.kaggle.com/competitions/kitchenware-classification/data .
+* Remember to add an actualized url to the test-local.py script to access an image to classify, if the example image link has expired.
+To look for an image you should access https://www.kaggle.com/competitions/kitchenware-classification/data .

 {
     "url": ""